 It (2017) repeats the strengths and weaknesses of King’s original book and the 90s series.
-An unforgettable villain in Pennywise.
-A repetitive, predictable story flow.
+I.E., an unforgettable villain in Pennywise.
+A repetitive and predictable story flow.

 It (2017) Synopsis

-On the other hand, I really can’t express the same fondness for It as a story or as a book.
-I read King’s tome in 1993 and till today, I consider that as one of my greatest reading accomplishments.
-In my opinion, the story was outrageously repetitive and dragged out.
-I also greatly disliked the ending third which weaved a certain “cosmic” perspective into the tale.
-At the risk of offending King aficionados, I’d say It the book was in many ways Stephen King at his worst and most indulgent.
+At the risk of offending King aficionados, I’d say It the book was in many ways, Stephen King at his most indulgent.
 He began a great story.
-It’s obvious he enjoyed writing it.
-And then he couldn’t stop and because the story became so wild, he also couldn’t contain it properly.
+It’s obvious he enjoyed writing the story too.
+And then he couldn’t stop and because the story became so wild, he couldn’t end it properly.

-I mention these because watching It (2017) is like watching the summary of my reactions towards the franchise.
-Bill Skarsgård as Pennywise is one word, fantastic.
-A delectable, murky mix of comical, macabre, malevolent, and adorable.
-Like the cast in another famous King adaptation, Stand by Me, the kids in this movie are also sheer joy to watch.
+Like the cast in that other famous King adaptation i.e. Stand by Me, the kids in this movie are also a riot.
 Here, I must add that if you enjoyed Netflix’s Stranger Things, you would definitely love the performances here.
-Other than the similarities in storytelling style, young Finn Wolfhard fully demonstrates his potential to be one of tomorrow’s most versatile, brightest actors.
+Other than the similarities in storytelling style, young Finn Wolfhard fully demonstrates his potential to be one of tomorrow’s most versatile and brightest actors.
 This is one rising star to follow.

 Check out my other snappy movie reviews.